Hi, my name is Humzah Merchant.

 I like to take a human interpretable approach to everything I work on - always understanding deeply the problem I'm working on, why it matters, and why a solution works.

-I like to get things done and I enjoy hustling (an appropriate amount.)
-My favorite story is how I saved months of time deploying my webapp at Apollo by carefully inspecting the servers to find open, unused ports - rather then go through the long process of requesting a new one.
-I crashed the production servers for about an hour a few days later doing something else.
-I'm proud to say though, I was the only intern who crashed prod that summer because I was the only intern who got their project that far.
+I like to get things done and hustle (an appropriate amount.)
+My favorite example is how I saved months of time deploying my webapp at Apollo by cleverly finding existing, unused ports rather than having to go through cyber security to get new ones approved.
+I did crashed the production servers a few days later (doing something else) though I'm proud to say I was the only intern who crashed prod because I was the only intern on prod.

 My Experiences: